Columbia Pictures: 1960s: After Harry Cohn's death

-Shortly after closing their short subjects department, Columbia president Harry Cohn died of a heart attack in February 1958.
+Columbia president Harry Cohn died of a heart attack in February 1958.
 His nephew Ralph Cohn died in 1959, ending almost four decades of family management.

 The new management was headed by Abe Schneider, who had joined the company as an office boy out of high school and become a director in 1929, rising through the financial side of the business.
 In 1963, Columbia acquired music publisher Aldon Music.

 By the late 1960s, Columbia had an ambiguous identity, offering old-fashioned fare such as A Man for All Seasons and Oliver! along with the more contemporary Easy Rider and The Monkees.
 After turning down releasing Albert R. Broccoli's Eon Productions James Bond films, Columbia hired Broccoli's former partner Irving Allen to produce the Matt Helm series with Dean Martin.
 Columbia also produced a James Bond spoof, Casino Royale (1967), in conjunction with Charles K. Feldman, which held the adaptation rights for that novel.

 By 1966, the studio was suffering from box-office failures, and takeover rumors began surfacing.
 Columbia was surviving solely on the profits made from Screen Gems, whose holdings also included radio and television stations.
 On December 23, 1968, Screen Gems merged with Columbia Pictures Corporation and became part of the newly formed Columbia Pictures Industries, Inc. for $24.5 million.
 Schneider was chairman of the holding company and Leo Jaffe president.

 Following the merger, in March 1969, CPI purchased Bell Records for $3.5 million (mainly in CPI stock), retaining Larry Uttal as label president.